Off-price: North America

-One more subdivision of TJX Companies that works in the off-price segment in the US, is Sierra Trading Post.
+One more subdivision of TJX that works in the off-price segment in the US, is Sierra Trading Post.
 It specialises in online sales, trading via catalogues, and according to 2018 statistics it operates 30 retail stores to maintain public recognition.
 The company offers about 3 000 brands in total.
-It appeared on the market as a catalog seller in 1986, and in 2012 was purchased by TJX Companies for 200 mln dollars.
+It appeared on the market as a catalog seller in 1986, and in 2012 was purchased by TJX for 200 mln dollars.
 The Company's website has existed since 1998.
 Already in 2004, it was included in the Top-400 retailers, and in 2005 – 2007, 2010, 2011 – in the Top-500.

 Ross Stores is the second off-price network in terms of size and revenue in both the U.S and the world.
 As of 2018 it owns over 1 600 stores, 1 400 of them operating under the brand Ross Dress for Less and a little more than 200 DD's Discounts.
 The latter network was founded in 2004 for consumers with a more moderate income than typical Ross Dress for Less customers, and it is represented by goods from more democratic trademarks.
 Both networks offer clothing, footwear, every kind of accessories, home appliances.
 The company has more than 8 000 suppliers from various countries all over the world.

 Another off-price retailer giant in the US, Burlington, owns, as of 2018, more than 600 retail department stores.
 The retailer offers clothing, footwear, accessories, jewelry, personal hygiene products, toys, deco products with an off-price discount of 65%.
 Its revenue was 6 billion dollars according 2017 results.

 The off-price network Nordstrom Rack, which sells mostly clothes, footwear, jewelry and cosmetics, operates 240 stores as of 2018.
 The retailer sells goods by the Nordstrom “mothership” network at a 50-60% discount, and also other brands’ clothes, footwear and accessories with a discount of up to 70%.
 The company notes that it supplies products to their off-price stores on a daily basis.
 The Nordstrom off-price turnover as of 2017 is almost 5 billion dollars.

 The company Tuesday Morning also operates in the off-price segment.
 It has existed since 1974 and as of 2018 operates 730 stores in the U.S.A.
 The network specialises in home deco, gifts and toys.
 It offers discount pricing of 20-60%, and its annual turnover is 1 billion dollars.
 The company doesn't have a web store, rather an online showcase.